What Are the Standard Working Hours In Sri Lanka?

 Maximum Working Hours in Sri Lanka

 In Sri Lanka, labor laws set clear boundaries on how long employees can work.
 The legal cap on daily working hours is generally 8 hours, with a weekly maximum of 45 hours for most workers.
 These limits help ensure employee wellbeing and prevent exploitation.
 Overtime is permitted when necessary, but it comes with restrictions.
 Employers must obtain consent from employees for overtime work, and there are limits to how much overtime can be required.
+The maximum allowable overtime hours in a week is 12 hours, with compensation at a rate of one and a half times the average hourly wage rate.
 The Factory Ordinance and Shop and Office Employees Act are the main pieces of legislation governing these restrictions, with different rules applying to different sectors.

 Industry Specific Exceptions